While living abroad you will grow in ways you'd never imagine.

 Make A Vision For Yourself

 First of all, you need to make a vision so you know where you are headed!
-This can be done is so many different ways.
-Get creative and make it something you can see daily.
-Here are two things that have worked for me.
+This can be done is so many different ways, but here are two things that have worked for me.

-- Write it out - I simply like to write it out.
-A line down the middle of a piece of paper, on the left write some things about yourself that you would like change or become better at.
-On the right you can write what you would like your end result to be.
+- Write it out - separate a piece of paper into three columns; on the left write some things about yourself that you would like change or become better at.
+In the middle, you can write what you would like your end result to be.
+On the right, write how you can achieve that end result.

 Write A Letter To Your Future Self

-At the beginning of your trip abroad is the best time to do this.
-Like maybe on that 10+ hour flight you have?!
 Write your future self a letter.
 Add what your hopes are for yourself during your trip, how you would like to become better, what things you would like to see change.
-Seal it up and hold onto it until the end of your trip.
+Label the outside ("open in two weeks", or "open when you're feeling discouraged"), seal it up and hold onto it until the end of your trip.

-Like journaling, this is a super easy way to see your growth and progress but if you're not much of a writer this could be your thing instead.
-Keep a consistent video log of what you are doing, how it is living abroad and things you are learning.
-Looking back on these videos is really fun and you can see yourself really change even just through the confidence you have in your videos.
+Like journaling, this is a super easy way to see your growth and progress, without all the writing.
+Keep a consistent video log of what you are doing, how it is living abroad and all the things you are learning.
+If you're consistent, you'll have a record of what your thoughts were like before and after an entire semester of living abroad.
+We're betting you could really see yourself really change.

 One of the easiest ways to truly see your progress is when you actually get home!
-You'll percieve things differently and people tend to notice a difference in you as well.
-A semester living abroad will have forever shaped you.
+You'll perceive things differently and people tend to notice a difference in you as well.
+A semester living abroad will have forever shaped you — just like it changed these volunteers.

 Ready for that trip abroad?
 Volunteer with International Language Programs(ILP) for a semester!
 ILP offers humanitarian programs and exchange programs all over the world.
 Click that button below to learn more!